Frequently Asked Questions

 MAX routers are built for mobility and cellular-first deployments.
 They are designed to be the primary connection, not just a backup.
 MAX routers prioritise cellular performance: more embedded modems, higher-category chipsets, external antenna connectors, GPS tracking and ruggedised enclosures rated for vibration, temperature extremes and vehicle mounting.
 The MAX Transit is the workhorse for vehicles and temporary sites.
 The MAX HD4 MBX is the top of the range, with four 5G modems and FlexModule bays for future upgrades.

-The decision comes down to three questions.
-First, is this a fixed or mobile deployment?
-If it moves, you want a MAX.
-Second, is cellular your primary connection or your backup?
-If primary, MAX.
-If backup behind broadband or fibre, Balance.
-Third, how many cellular connections do you need?
+Three questions settle it.
+Is this fixed or mobile?
+If it moves, MAX.
+Is cellular the primary connection or backup?
+Primary means MAX; backup behind broadband or fibre means Balance.
+How many cellular connections do you need?
 MAX routers support more simultaneous cellular links.

 There are edge cases.
 Some fixed sites in rural locations with no viable broadband use MAX routers as their primary connection, bonding multiple 4G/5G carriers.
 That works well.
 Conversely, some vehicle installations with Ethernet feeds from onboard systems use Balance routers.
 We help clients design the right architecture before ordering hardware, because the wrong router choice creates problems that are expensive to fix later.
 Browse the full range of Peplink routers in our shop to compare specifications.